 AI search engines extract passages, not pages.
 Every page targeting an AI query needs a clean, extractable passage in the first 200 words: product name, category, price, key differentiator, and target customer in a single paragraph.

 Do this: Audit your homepage, pricing page, and top landing pages.
 Does the first paragraph answer "what is [your product] and who is it for?" with specific details?
 If your positioning is spread across three sections with no summary, AI has nothing to cite.
+Add SoftwareApplication schema (name, category, operatingSystem, offers/price, aggregateRating) to your product and pricing pages, and keep that entity data identical to your directory profiles so engines resolve one consistent entity rather than conflicting ones.
 This matches how AI engines extract content.

 Engine-Specific Notes